Dean Street station (Massachusetts)

-Old Colony Railroad Station is an historic Italianate train station located off Dean Street (US Route 44) in Taunton, Massachusetts.
-The historic station, also known as Dean Street, is proposed to be joined by the modern Taunton station around 2030 as part of Phase 2 of the South Coast Rail project.
+Dean Street station is a former train station located off Dean Street (US Route 44) in Taunton, Massachusetts.
+The Italianate structure was built in 1876, replacing a previous station opened in 1866.
+It served passenger trains until the 1890s.
+The building was added to the National Register of Historic Places in 1984 as Old Colony Railroad Station.

+A new MBTA Commuter Rail station called Taunton station (not to be confused with the defunct Taunton Central station, which was located further west on Oak Street) has been proposed near the Dean Street station site as part of the second phase of the South Coast Rail project.

 History

 The first Taunton station was constructed in 1866 when the Dighton and Somerset Railroad (owned by the Old Colony & Newport Railway) was opened.
 Originally to be called Taunton, it was renamed as Dean Street in 1865 (before the station even opened) because of the completion of Taunton Central station across town.

 The 1876 building, a distinctive brick Italianate structure, is the only surviving railroad station in the city.
 It has a main hip roof with modillioned eave and corbelled cornice, and a steeply pitched central gable section.
 At the track level a second roof is supported by large wooden brackets.
 The building's corners are articulated by stone quoining.
 The building was added to the National Register of Historic Places as Old Colony Railroad Station in 1984.

-Around 1882, the Old Colony began consolidating service at Taunton Central, beginning with through services.
+With the opening of the Whittenton Branch in 1882, the Old Colony began consolidating service at Taunton Central, beginning with through services.
 By 1895, only the Boat Train still served Dean Street.
-All service to the station ended around 1897 (though the station appeared on local maps for some time afterwards), and the line was abandoned from Dean Street to Raynham in 1932.
+All service to the station ended around 1897, and the line was abandoned from Dean Street to Raynham in 1932.